-Any student refused a place in the Sixth Form has the right of appeal to an independent appeals panel.
+Any student refused a place in the Sixth Form has the right of appeal.
 Details of how to appeal can be obtained from the School.

 False Information

 Any place offered on the basis of a fraudulent or intentionally misleading application, e.g. giving a false address, will be withdrawn.
 It is for the parents/carer to satisfy the School of their circumstances, as they apply to the admission criteria at the time of application.